 In Contacts+ for Mac, click on the plus sign next to the search field, and after the details are filled in - press Done.

 In Contacts+ for iOS, click the [+] icon in the upper-right-hand corner >> Add contact

 In Contacts+ for Android, click the [+] icon in the lower-right-hand corner >> Contact.

 How do I delete a contact?

-In Contacts+ for Web, click [...] in the upper-right hand corner, then click Delete.
+In Contacts+ for Web, click on the vertical three dots [...] in the upper-right hand corner, then click Delete.

 Otherwise, you can also select the contact using the check-box, then press Delete.

 In Contacts+ for Mac, click on a contact, then click the trash icon in the upper-right hand corner >> delete